tireddy2/PQC_JOSE_COSE/draft-ietf-jose-pqc-kem.md

 * The usage for the "alg" and "enc" header parameters remain the same as in JWE {{RFC7516}}.
 Subsequently, the plaintext will be encrypted using the CEK, as detailed in Step 15 of Section 5.1 of {{RFC7516}}.

-* The header parameter "kemct" MUST include the output ('ct') from the PQ-KEM algorithm, encoded using base64url.
+* The header parameter "ek" MUST include the output ('ct') from the PQ-KEM algorithm, encoded using base64url.

-* The recipient MUST base64url decode the ciphertext from the "kemct" header parameter and then use it to derive the CEK using the process defined in {{decrypt}}.
+* The recipient MUST base64url decode the ciphertext from the "ek" header parameter and then use it to derive the CEK using the process defined in {{decrypt}}.

 *  The JWE Encrypted Key MUST be absent.

 Note that when using Direct Key Agreement in JOSE Compact Serialization, inefficiency arises due to double encoding of the KEM ciphertext.
-In this mode, the "kemct" parameter inside the protected header carries the KEM ciphertext, already base64url-encoded.
+In this mode, the "ek" parameter inside the protected header carries the KEM ciphertext, already base64url-encoded.
 Then, the entire protected header is base64url-encoded again as part of the compact serialization.

 ## Key Agreement with Key Wrapping

-* The derived key is generated using the process explained in {{encrypt}} and used to encrypt the CEK.
+* The derived key is generated using the process explained in {{encrypt}}.
+The derived key is the key-encryption key for the key wrap algorithm identified by the "alg" parameter, and it is used to encrypt the CEK.
+The derived key is not the CEK.

-* The parameter "kemct" MUST include the output ('ct') from the PQ-KEM algorithm, encoded using base64url.
+* The parameter "ek" MUST include the output ('ct') from the PQ-KEM algorithm, encoded using base64url.

 * The JWE Encrypted Key MUST include the base64url-encoded encrypted CEK.

 * The 'enc' (Encryption Algorithm) header parameter MUST specify a content encryption algorithm from the JSON Web Signature and Encryption Algorithms registry, as defined in {{JOSE-IANA}}.

-* The recipient MUST base64url decode the ciphertext from "kemct".
-Subsequently, it is used to derive the key, through the process defined in {{decrypt}}.
-The derived key will then be used to decrypt the CEK.
+* The recipient MUST base64url decode the ciphertext from "ek".
+Subsequently, it is used to derive the key-encryption key through the process defined in {{decrypt}}.
+The derived key-encryption key is then used with the key wrap algorithm identified by the "alg" parameter to decrypt the CEK.

 # Post-Quantum KEM in COSE